VoxLogicA-Project/Polyhedra-minimisation/README.md

 The artifact is provided with a Dockerfile that starts a new container with all required dependencies.
 To start the container, it suffices to run the script
 `run_container.sh` in the main directory.

+All the proposed experiments are contained in the `experiments` folder.
+All the files required to run the triangleRB example are thus contained in the `experiments/triangleRB` folder.

 ## PolyVisualiser

-In order to visualise results obtained running the two steps, we provide users with a `PolyVisualiser` application. `PolyVisualiser` accepts as input a model (in the json format), a colour file listing all atomic propositions contained in the model, and an atom file, containing truth values of atomic propositions and possibly formulas.
+In order to visualise results obtained running the two steps, we provide users with a `PolyVisualiser` application. `PolyVisualiser` accepts as input a model (in the json format), a colour file listing all the atomic propositions contained in the model, and an atom file, containing truth values of atomic propositions and possibly formulas.
 In order to launch the `PolyVisualiser` webapp it suffices to access the application folder, open a terminal and launch a server.
-For instance, using `php`, you can run the following
+For instance, using `python`, we can run the following
 command:

-`php -S localhost:5000`
+`python3 -m http.server`

-and open a browser to the page `127.0.0.1:5000/polyVisualiser.html`.
-Once you loaded the required files (in our case `triangleRBModel.json`, `triangleRBColors.json`, `triangleRBAtoms.json`), you will be able to visualise the model and its properties.
+and open a browser to the page `127.0.0.1:8000/polyVisualiser.html`.
+Once we load the required files (in our case `triangleRBModel.json`, `triangleRBColors.json`, `triangleRBAtoms.json`), we will be able to visualise the model and its properties.
 Using the Property menu, and selecting the Show Property option, it will be possible to visualise where different atomic propositions hold.

 ## Minimisation